chg-training/chg-training-resources/docs/genome_wide_association_studies/quantitative_trait_gwas/independent_signals.md

 ---
-sidebar_position: 11
+sidebar_position: 100
 ---

-# Extension: Looking for independent signals
+# Appendix 1: Looking for independent signals

 It is of course possible that there are multiple independent signals within a single region.
 To test if this is the case, we can carry out a conditional analysis on the region, using the allelic dosage of one SNP of interest (usually